Quantum entanglement patterns in the structure of atomic nuclei within the nuclear shell model: Results

 As the neutron number increases past ${}^{20}$O, the distribution changes in shape and structure.
 The mean entropy decreases for ${}^{22}$O and is at its lowest in ${}^{24}$O. This is consistent with the top panels of Fig.~\ref{fig:SijOCa}, and expected from the $0d_{5/2}$ and $1s_{1/2}$ subshell closures.
 Moreover, the distributions for these isotopes have a significantly lower standard deviation.
 Beyond the subshell closure, ${}^{26}$O shows a broader distribution, with a two-peak structure and an overall larger mean.
 In oxygen, the particular equipartitions corresponding to $m<0$ and $m>0$ orbitals show, again, an almost maximal von Neumann entropy.
 This can be clearly identified in the plots, where the red bars tend to appear at the right of the histograms.

 To study whether the proton-neutron partition provides the lowest entanglement among all equipartitions in the $sd$ shell, we show in Fig.~\ref{fig:histNe} the von Neumann entropy distributions for $^{20-28}$Ne.
-Neon isotopes have a total of 24 orbitals, resulting in a total of $\frac12\binom{24}{12}=1.4\cdot 10^6$ equipartitions.
-We take a random sample of 1\% of all these equipartitions to generate the results in the figure.
+Neon isotopes have a total of 24 orbitals, resulting in a total of $\frac12\binom{24}{12}\simeq1.4\cdot 10^6$ equipartitions.
+In general, the number of equipartitions scales combinatorially as $\frac12\binom{N_q}{N_q/2}$, where $N_q$ is the number of qubits, corresponding to orbitals in the configuration space under the Jordan-Wigner mapping.
+The scaling prevents the computation of the entropy for all possible equipartitions already for neon isotopes in the \emph{sd} shell.
+Once all equipartitions have been defined, which is relatively fast, we take a random sample of 1\% of all these equipartitions to generate the results in the figure, using an uniform probability distribution.
 As in Fig.~\ref{fig:histBe}, the proton-neutron entropy, marked in blue, appears well separated from the rest of the distribution in all neon isotopes.
 This highlights again the uniqueness of this partition.

 The overall shape of the distribution for neon isotopes is more reminiscent of a Gaussian, although with a sharp cutoff at high entropies.
 The mean and the standard deviation of the distribution increases when going from ${}^{20}$Ne to ${}^{22}$Ne, just as it did with the oxygen isotopes (see Table~\ref{tab:entropies}).
 Beyond this point, the mean of the distribution steadily decreases with neutron number, even past the $0d_{5/2}$ subshell closure.
 In fact, the distributions for ${}^{20}$Ne (top panel) and ${}^{28}$Ne (bottom panel) barely overlap.